Electricity prepayment meters

-Electricity and gas prepayment prices are changing on 01 April 2017.
-Find out why it's happening and how it will affect you
+Electricity and gas prepayment prices changed on 1 April 2017.
+Find out why it's happened and how it will affect you.

 A prepayment meter lets you pay for your energy before you use it.
 It’s an excellent way to keep track of how much you’re spending and can help you budget for your energy bills.

 Before you buy credit on your new key, you’ll need to activate it.
 Just insert it into your meter for at least 30 seconds and it’ll update your details.